asia-pacific-energy-research-centre/8th_outlook_visualisations/README.md

 [Visual Studio Code](https://code.visualstudio.com/) – this is a text editor that makes it easy to modify the configuration files (more on this later).

 [Miniconda](https://docs.conda.io/en/latest/miniconda.html) – this is a package manager for Python.
 We create a specific environment (set of programs and their versions) to run the code.
-You want the Python 3.8 version.
+You want the Python 3.8 version (edit: latest is now 3.10).
 During installation, the installer will ask if you want to add conda to the default PATH variable.
 Select **YES**.

 [GitHub Desktop](https://desktop.github.com/) – an easy way to grab code from GitHub.
 You will need to create a free account.